 Let’s Talk Facts:

 You and your partner decide the time is right to have a baby.
 Yay!
 An exciting and overwhelming decision, it’s natural to want to conceive instantly after years of trying to avoid it.
 Many women overlook the impracticality of their expectation, assuming it will happen within the first month of trying.
 Scientific data proves it may not be so realistic to place that pressure on your body.
+So how long does it take to conceive, really?
 A study published in the journal Human Reproduction broke down 346 women actively trying to conceive at their most fertile points in their cycles.
 The good news?
 Within the first year, 310 of the 346 conceived.*

 38% became pregnant after 1 month